Feined/Machine-Learning-from-scratch/README.md

-Understanding Machine learning and coding it with and without Scikit-Learn.
+Understanding Machine learning and coding it without Scikit-Learn.